 Mr. Ainslie received his Bachelors of Interdisciplinary Studies in Socio-Legal Studies and Ethics from Arizona State University in Tempe, Arizona and his Juris Doctor from Southwestern Law School in Los Angeles, California.

 Summary Judgment for Public Entity for Roadway: Mr. Ainslie represented a public entity defending against claims that a roadway was in a dangerous condition that caused the death of a child while crossing street.
-Plaintiff alleged the lack of traffic control devices contributed to the dangerous condition.
-Mr. Ainslie successfully obtained summary judgment demonstrating that the roadway was not a dangerous condition as a matter of law.
+Plaintiff alleged the lack of traffic control devices and the timing of light sequences contributed to the dangerous condition.
+After Mr. Ainslie successfully obtained summary judgment at the trial court level, he continued to handle the matter through appeal where he received a unanimous decision affirming the trial court’s grant of summary judgment.

 Judgment on the Pleadings Granted in Employment Suit: Mr. Ainslie represented a police department and individual officers defending against a former officer’s allegations of sexual harassment and retaliation that culminated termination.
 Mr. Ainslie successfully obtained judgment on the pleadings against all claims and causes of action based on a unique statute of limitation defense.
 After the dispositive judgment, Mr. Ainslie leveraged a motion for attorney fees and costs to convince the plaintiff to waive rights to an appeal.